usmanhameed2017/Node-JS/Lecture-46/Theory.md

 // Middleware setup
 app.use(session({
-  secret: 'your-secret-key', // should be a long, random string
+  secret: 'your-secret-key', // Should be a long, random string
-  resave: false,             // don't save session if unmodified
+  resave: false,             // Don't save session if modified
-  saveUninitialized: true,   // save new sessions
+  saveUninitialized: true,   // Don't save uninitialized sessions
-  cookie: { secure: false }  // use true only if HTTPS is enabled }));
+  cookie: { secure: false }  // Use true only if HTTPS is enabled }));

 // Route to set a session